stormpath/stormpath-documentation/source/auth_n.rst

     - :ref:`Okta <okta>`
     - :ref:`Ping Identity <ping>`

+We also provide authentication against an Active Directory via :ref:`ADFS SAML <adfs>`.

 .. note::

     These are not the only SAML-enabled Identity Providers that Stormpath can integrate with, but they are the ones that have been tested and verified as working.